DecisionsDev/odm-docker-kubernetes/contrib/secrets-store/README.md

 The certificate must be the same as the one you used to enable TLS connections in your ODM release.
 For more information, see [Server certificates](https://www.ibm.com/docs/en/odm/9.5.0?topic=production-defining-security-certificate).

-We also would like to create a Basic Registry configuration to be used as authSecretRef (refer to both accompanying files group-security-configurations.xml and webSecurity.xml).
-It will allow some "mat" guy to connect to ODM components.
-First upload their contents to HashiCorp Vault:
+We also need to create a Basic Registry configuration to be used as authSecretRef (refer to the accompanying files group-security-configurations.xml and webSecurity.xml).
+This will allow a user named "mat" to connect to ODM components.
+First, upload their contents to HashiCorp Vault:

 ```shell
 vault kv put <secretspath>/authsecret group-security-configurations.xml=@group-security-configurations.xml webSecurity.xml=@webSecurity.xml